jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminalstore/read/_overflowduring.md

   * `_fundingCycle` is the ID of the funding cycle to base the overflow on.
 * The view function is private to this contract.
 * The function does not alter state on the blockchain.
-* The function returns the he overflow of funds.
+* The function returns the the overflow of funds.

 # Body